mitdbg/learnedsystems-www/_posts/2021-06-26-defeating-dups-learned-sort.md

 ---
 layout: post
-title: "Defeating duplicates: A re-design of the LearnedSort algorithm"
+title: "Defeating Duplicates: A Re-design of the LearnedSort Algorithm"
 ---

 *Author: [Ani Kristo](https://anikristo.com)*

 [LearnedSort](https://github.com/learnedsystems/LearnedSort) is a novel sorting algorithm that uses fast ML models to boost the sorting speed.
 We introduced the algorithm in [SIGMOD 2020](https://dl.acm.org/doi/10.1145/3318464.3389752) together with a large set of benchmarks that showed outstanding performance as compared to state-of-the-art sorting algorithms.

 However, given the nature of the underlying model, its performance was affected on high-duplicate inputs.
-In this post we introduce [**LearnedSort 2.0**](TODO new paper): a re-design of the algorithm that maintains the leading edge even for high-duplicate inputs.
+In this post we introduce [**LearnedSort 2.0**](https://arxiv.org/abs/2107.03290): a re-design of the algorithm that maintains the leading edge even for high-duplicate inputs.
 Extensive benchmarks demonstrate that it is on average 4.78× faster than the original LearnedSort for high-duplicate datasets, and 1.60× for low-duplicate datasets.